sfkonrad/M12_Challenge_Submission/README.md

 ---
 ---

+### Write a Credit Risk Analysis Report

+For this challenge, we were tasked with composing a brief report that presents a summary and an analysis of the performance of both machine learning models that we used in this challenge.

+We we instructed to structure our report by using the template provided in the `Starter_Code.zip` directory, ensuring that our summary report includes the following:

+1. An Overview of the Analysis:
+> - Explaining the purpose of this analysis.

+2. The Results of Our Analysis:
+> - Using bulleted lists for describing the balanced accuracy scores and the precision and recall scores of both machine learning models.

+3. A Summary of Our Analysis:
+> - Summarizing the results from the machine learning models.
+> - Comparing the two versions of the dataset predictions.
+> - Including our recommendation for the model to use, if any, on the original vs. the resampled data.

+---
+---
+# Credit Risk Analysis Report

+# INTRO
-Credit risk poses a classification problem that’s inherently imbalanced.
-This is because healthy loans easily outnumber risky loans.
-In this Challenge, you’ll use various techniques to train and evaluate models with imbalanced classes.
-You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+Credit risk poses a classification problem that is inherently imbalanced.
+This is caused by healthy loans far outnumbering risky loans.
+In this Challenge, we’ve applied various techniques to **train** and **evaluate** models with **imbalanced classes**.
+We employed a dataset composed of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

-## Instructions:

-This challenge consists of the following subsections:
+The following subsections constitute the scope of our analysis:

 * Split the Data into Training and Testing Sets